Johnny850807/XML-TriMago/README.md

 - The place using XML to test and produce a correct XSL.

 ## TriMago
-- Where we can place in Tomcat server
+- Where we can place in Tomcat server.

 ## 網頁設計
-- All visual web design blueprint are here
+- All visual web design blueprint are here.